Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 #### More filters notes

-Description `Please note: These filters are managed by third party authors.
+Description `**Note:** These filters are managed by third party authors.
 Adblock Plus is not responsible for them.`

 Whitelist tab
 -------------